-RPT-Fitch Rates China Resources Land's USD Notes Final 'BBB+'
+RPT-Fitch rates China Resources Land's USD notes final 'BBB+'

 an 80/20 split between retail and office by rental income.
 The strength of this

-portfolio is seen in the net rental yield of 5.5% that it fetched in 2013,
+portfolio is seen in the net rental yield of 4.9% that it fetched in 1H13,

 higher than the average of 3.5% among large Hong Kong and Chinese property